-Ramjet/Scramjet propulsion has been a major research subject for over two decades.
+Ramjet/Scramjet propulsion has been a major research subject for about three decades.
 The emphasis has been on solid fuel ramjet (SFRJ) and scramjet combustors.
 Research on ducted rockets (ram-rockets) has been conducted as well.

 Static test facilities include: